metalbear-co/mirrord.dev/content/docs/managing-mirrord/license-server/index.md

 Then fill in the `license.key` and `license.file.data."license.pem"` with a license key value of your choosing and the contents of your operator license and/or customise the deployment to your choosing. (all values.yaml configuration options can found [here](https://raw.githubusercontent.com/metalbear-co/charts/main/mirrord-license-server/values.yaml))

-*NOTE: The default value for `service.type` is `ClusterIP`.
-This service needs to be accessible to any mirrord operators you want to track, so you can also use `NodePort` or `LoadBalancer`*
+*NOTE: The license server needs to be accessible to any mirrord operators you want to track.
+To that end, the default value for `service.type` is `ClusterIP`, but can be changed to `NodePort` or `LoadBalancer`, according to your requirements.*

 Next, install the license server on your cluster: